mattua/HelloKafka/readme.md

 1) checkout git project - note this now includes the kafka installation

+1.5) for best results use the terminal inside the IntelliJ window

-2) in the folder inside the projecy - run the following commands in separate windows
+2) in the folder inside the project - run the following commands in separate windows

 DO NOT RUN FROM THE BIN FOLDER DIRECTLY

-bin/zookeeper-server-start.sh config/zookeeper.properties
+kafka_2.11-1.1.0/bin/zookeeper-server-start.sh kafka_2.11-1.1.0/config/zookeeper.properties

+IN A NEW Termianl Tab in IntelliJ

+kafka_2.11-1.1.0/bin/kafka-server-start.sh kafka_2.11-1.1.0/config/server.properties

 IN A NEW WINDOW

-bin/kafka-server-start.sh config/server.properties &
+kafka_2.11-1.1.0/bin/kafka-server-start.sh kafka_2.11-1.1.0/config/server1.properties

 IN A NEW WINDOW

-bin/kafka-server-start.sh config/server1.properties &
+kafka_2.11-1.1.0/bin/kafka-server-start.sh kafka_2.11-1.1.0/config/server2.properties &

 IN A NEW WINDOW
-bin/kafka-server-start.sh config/server2.properties &

-IN A NEW WINDOW
 3) create a replicated topic
-bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 3 --partitions 3
+kafka_2.11-1.1.0/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 3 --partitions 3

 The partition is basically segragating the topic into different streams each of which are consumed independently

-2) Describe topic bin/kafka-topics.sh --describe --zookeeper localhost:2181 --topic my-replicated-topic
+2) Describe topic kafka_2.11-1.1.0/bin/kafka-topics.sh --describe --zookeeper localhost:2181 --topic my-replicated-topic

 ____________________________________________________